Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 ### Using Locations Displayed API for Prefetch

-In some situations, you may want to want to inform Target that the corresponding location (mbox) has been viewed.
-This API sends a display notification to Target for a given prefetched mbox.
-This helps Target record location display events.
+In some situations, you might want to want to inform Target that the corresponding location (mbox) has been viewed.
+This API sends a display notification to Target for a prefetched mbox, which helps Target record location display events.

-Note: If you're only using regular mboxes, and not prefetching any mbox content, this method should not be called.
+Tip: If you are only using regular mboxes, and not prefetching any mbox content, do not call this method.

 {% tabs %}
 {% tab title="Android" %}